MikhailZheltyshev/MikhailZheltyshev/README.md

      teamwork efficiency.

     3. We need to avoid hardcoded values to ensure better flexibility (for possible future changes) and further code maintenance.
-For example, sut URL can be replaced with a constant variable.
+For example, SUT URL could be replaced with a constant variable.

     4. It is good practice to separate test logic from test data (PO pattern).
-Currently we declare button selector’s variables inside the Test methods, but what if we need to reuse some of them?
+Currently we declare button selector’s variables inside the Test methods, but what if we'll need to reuse some of them?

     5. Also it is better to move driver initialization class from scenarios folder to some other project outside the tests scope.